-From the above assessment, it can be concluded that Alternative A would have a lower visual impact on the surrounding environment.
+From the above assessment, it can be concluded that Alternative A would have a lower visual impact on the surrounding environment as the power line would pass further from residences than the proposed sub-alternative.
 Therefore, Alternative A is nominated as the preferred alternative from the visual perspective.